snsinfu/bit4/test685-runit/README.md

 Use user's crontab to let supervisors start at boot time:

-    SVDIR=/home/vagrant/service
-    @reboot runsvdir $SVDIR
+    @reboot runsvdir ~/service

-Note the `SVDIR` environment variable.
-This is not required to just launch `svdir`s but it makes the life easier when specifying dependencies as shown above.

 Execute the same command in a fresh tmux session and detach the session to launch supervisors without actual reboot.

+Note: The example above discards any error messages from `runsvdir`.
+Maybe the output should be piped to `svlogd` and logged somewhere.

 ## Service management